Myanmar court files more charges against Suu Kyi, police crack down on protests

 The military has not commented on Sunday’s violence and police and military spokesmen did not answer calls.
 The state-run Global New Light of Myanmar newspaper warned that “severe action will be inevitably taken” against “anarchic mobs”.

 Demonstrators marched on Monday in the northwestern town of Kale holding up pictures of Suu Kyi and live video on Facebook showed a crowd in the northeastern town of Lashio, chanting slogans.
-Police and soldiers later raided a church in the town and detained 11 people, a church group said in a statement.
+Police and soldiers later raided a church in the town and detained 11 people, a church group said.

 ‘ABHORRENT’